jaypozo/githubbackup/README.md

 Github Backup
 -------------

-Send compressed archives to Github repositories on S3.
+Send compressed archives of Github repositories to S3.

-Pulls down the repo and related issues into a csv file.
-Pushes a tar file up to Amazon S3.
+Pushes a gzipped tar file up to Amazon S3.

 Usage
 -----